 Sunliner Diner in Pigeon Forge: FAQs

-Where is the Sunliner Diner in Pigeon Hills located?
+Where is the Sunliner Diner in Pigeon Forge located?

-What are the operating hours of The Sunrise Diner?
+What are the operating hours of The Sunliner Diner?

 Is the Sunliner a busy diner?
 Will I have to wait to be seated?

-Due to its popularity, you may have to wait up to 45 minutes to get seated.
+Due to its popularity, you may have to wait during busy times, especially on weekends and during peak travel seasons.
 Once you’re in though, the servers are quick and efficient.

 Are there vegetarian options at the Sunliner Diner?